Want to live large in cozy quarters? Here are 9 ways to make the most of the space in your log home.

 The same rule applies to the fireplace, which you might consider tucking into a corner, at an angle against two walls.
 “You want to put it along the perimeter when you’re trying to maximize space,” Jeff says.
 “When you put it in the middle of a space, it’s like putting a big refrigerator in the middle of the room.”

-6. Seeking spaces.
-Linda recommends window seats with under-seat storage and Jeff likes flip-top foyer benches that hide mittens, hats and scarves.
-He also suggests installing a built-in cabinet in the dead space behind an open door.
-"As the door is perpendicular to the wall, you've got about 1 1/2 feet on the wall behind it," he says.
-"You never need the door open more than that."
+Lynda recommends window seats with under-seat storage and Jeff likes flip-top foyer benches that hide mittens, hats and scarves.
+She also suggests installing a built-in cabinet in the dead space behind an open door.
+“As the door is perpendicular to the wall, you’ve got about 1 1/2 feet on the wall behind it,” she says.
+“You never need the door open more than that.”

 Although these storage ideas are right under our noses, some of the best solutions are over them-literally.
 For instance, cathedral ceilings, common in many log homes, create a host of possibilities.
 “You don’t need a 15-foot ceiling in the bathroom or the closet,” Gordon says.
 “So a lot of times, we’ll put in a loft above the second-story bathrooms and closets to utilize some of that extra space.
 You can use it for storage, or a place for kids to play.”
 A bedroom with a cathedral ceiling can also easily accommodate bunk beds, saving valuable floor space, Gordon adds.